OpenLMIS/openlmis-ui-components/docs/conventions-angularjs.md

+# AngularJS Conventions
+This document accompanies the UI Coding Conventions.
+It gives specific guidance for AngularJS modules, controllers, directives, and filters.

-# Modules
+## Modules
 Modules in angular should describe and bind together a small unit of functionality.
 The OpenLMIS-UI build process should construct larger module units from theses small units.

-## Documentation
+### Documentation
 Docs for modules must contain the module name and description.
-This should be thought of as an overview for the other obects within the module, and where appropriate gives an overview of how the modules fit together.
+This should be thought of as an overview for the other objects within the module, and where appropriate gives an overview of how the modules fit together.
 ```
 /**
  * @module module-name